ExploreASL/Documentation/templates/TUTORIAL-IMPORT.md

 * ^Session([12])$
 * ^(PSEUDO_10_min|T1-weighted|M0)$

-This means that we will identify three directory levels, each with a certain name, following regular expressions (see more here https://de.mathworks.com/help/matlab/ref/regexp.html).
+This means that we will identify three directory levels, each with a certain name, following regular expressions (find more in the [matlab definition of regular expressions](https://de.mathworks.com/help/matlab/ref/regexp.html)).

 At each directory level, it first decides if the directory matches the regular expression, then it also decides if it extract tokens from the string or not - typically tokens are in brackets.
 More below.